Open-STEM/IntroToRoboticsV2/course/measuring_distance/intro.rst

 Mechanical Sensors
 ------------------

-Another type of sensor that can indirectly inform the robot about distance are mechanical sensors such as limit switches.
-These sensors operate by physically touching an object and can be used to detect when a robot has reached a certain point in its environment.
+Another type of sensor that can directly inform the robot about distance are mechanical sensors such as limit switches.
+These sensors operate by sensing touching an object and can be used to detect when a robot has reached a certain point in its environment.

 These sensors work by completing a circuit, either using magnets or physical force.

-Completion of the circuit informs the robot that a certain has taken place.
+Completion of the circuit informs the robot that the actuator has reached a particularl position.
 For example, a limit switch can be used to detect when a robot has reached the end of a track.

 Using the Ultrasonic Sensor
 ---------------------------